 1. Failing to consider statements made in offer letters or provisions in employee contracts;

-2. Giving the employee one reason for the discharge, when the real reason may be determined by a investigating agency at a later date;
+2. Giving the employee one reason for the discharge, when the real reason may be determined by an investigating agency at a later date;

 3. Discharging for performance issues, without written performance appraisals or evaluations, or documentation of performance issues;

-4. Terminating an employee for misconduct with conducting a full and fair investigation that includes interviewing the employee;
+4. Terminating an employee for misconduct by conducting a full and fair investigation that includes interviewing the employee;

 5. Not giving the employee the opportunity to correct deficient performance and failing to give prior notice that continued poor performance will lead to dismissal;